Open Accessibility Menu

 Choosing Shoes for Weak Ankles

 Should people with weak ankles choose a specific type of shoe to wear for activities such as jogging or playing soccer?
-We spoke to Jonathan Kaplan, MD, Hoag Orthopedic Institute foot and ankle surgeon, about his recommendations.
+We spoke to one of Hoag Orthopedic Institute's foot and ankle surgeon, about his recommendations.

 Q: What should people with weak ankles or previous ankle injuries look for when choosing a shoe for athletic activities?